Excellence in Patient Safety Recognition Program

 In an effort to support the continued improvement of quality and patient safety among Pennsylvania hospitals, HAP has launched a program to recognize Pennsylvania’s top performing hospitals that have reduced health care-associated infections (HAI).

-Utilizing data from the Centers for Disease Control and Prevention’s (CDC) National Healthcare Safety Network (NHSN), the program will identify and recognize those member hospitals that perform better than the mean standardized infection ratio (SIR) across Pennsylvania in three key measures: central line-associated bloodstream infection (CLABSI), catheter-associated urinary tract infection (CAUTI), and clostridium difficile infections (CDI).
+Utilizing data from the Centers for Disease Control and Prevention’s (CDC) National Healthcare Safety Network (NHSN), the program will identify and recognize member hospitals that perform better than the mean standardized infection ratio (SIR) across Pennsylvania in three key measures: central line-associated bloodstream infection (CLABSI), catheter-associated urinary tract infection (CAUTI), and clostridium difficile infections (CDI).
 The recognition program also will identify best practices that can be shared among all hospitals.

-Andy Carter, HAP president and CEO
+HAP President and CEO Nicole Stallings

-HAP has analyzed the most recent hospital data for 2020.
+HAP has analyzed the most recent hospital data for 2021.

-NEW 2020 baseline for the 2021 performance year:
+NEW 2021 baseline for the 2022 performance year:

 • CLABSI SIR 0.657